uvarc/rc-website/content/userinfo/ivy-win-sw/perl.md

 ## Running Perl code

-Strawberry Perl has an interactive interpreter, available under Start> All Programs> Strawberry Perl.
-Perl commands could be executed by simply typing
+Perl has an interactive interpreter, which could be run by simply typing
 ```perl -e <perl_code_goes here>```.
 E.g. to print a number:
 	perl -e 'print 10'
 the ```-e``` flag is simply to denote that the code is not a file, but code